Hunterwali: Reception and legacy

 Hunterwali was a runaway success and a bonanza in terms of money earned, as it ran for 25 weeks, making record earnings for the year.
 This was Nadia's and Wadia Movietone's first big success.

 Nadia as Hunterwali/Princess Madhuri was the highlight of the film, despite her inadequacy in rendering dialogues in Hindi.
 Both her stunts, on trains and horse carriages and with animals, and her blond appearance were well received by the audience.
 A popular scene in the film was the moment when Hunterwali announced in the third reel that "aajse main Hunterwali hoon" ("from today, I am the woman with the whip"), which resulted in the maximum cheering from the crowd.
 Another memorable scene, presented as tableaux, is that of Hunterwali lifting a man over her head with the sidekicks pirouetting around her, performing gymnastics, in the middle of a chase; this type of scene would become a staple of most of her later films.

 Hunterwali was the most popular character of its time and was listed as "Bollywood's best loved character" in 100 years of Indian cinema by CNN-IBN.
 Hunterwali's yell in the film "hey-y-y" became a catchphrase.
 Following the success of the film, Nadia became known as "Hunterwali Nadia" and went on to become a legendary figure in Indian cinema.
 Hunterwali Nadia emerged as a feminist icon of Hindi cinema, portrayed as the one who would break the glass ceiling and overturn the patriarchal order.
 Despite her accented Hindi, Nadia achieved great stardom in the wake of the film, becoming the highest-paid actress in the Indian film industry for the next two decades.
 Nadia's success and popularity were furthered by similar performances in films of the same genre – also huge hits – in the next few years.

 Hunterwalis adulation was exploited to promote various products with the name "Hunterwali" prefixed to the brand name, such as whips, belts, playing cards, chappals, bags, bangles, match boxes, shoes, shirts, etc. Wadia later regretted that he did not patent the word "Hunterwali", which could have brought him a fortune in royalties.
 The suffix of the word, wali, also became a fad with film producers who named many stunt films using it, like Cyclewali, Chabukwali and Motorwali.
 Wadia himself capitalised on the Hunterwali icon by releasing a sequel, Hunterwali Ki Beti ("daughter of Hunterwali"), with Nadia in 1943.
 Like Hunterwali, the sequel became a blockbuster.

 A 62-minute retrospective documentary titled Fearless: the Hunterwali Story was made by Nadia's grandnephew Riyad Vinci Wadia in 1993 on the actress' life.
 In April 2013, during the centenary festival of Indian cinema in Delhi, the film along with the silent classic, Diler Jiger (1931, Gallant Hearts), was shown in the "tent cinema" erected as a part of the celebrations.
-Vishal Bharadwaj's Hindi movie Rangoon supposedly portrays her life and times with Kangana Ranaut playing Nadia's role.
+Vishal Bharadwaj's 2017 Hindi film Rangoon supposedly portrays her life and times with Kangana Ranaut playing Nadia's role.